-- Inadvertently, IS managers are creating new empires within their own empires by handing over the responsibility for any function related to end-user computing to the manager of the information center.
-The information center has become a "garbage can" for these rapidly emerging end-user computing initiatives, as depicted in Exhibit IV-1. - What started as a place where IS users could gain access to computer-stored data to satisfy some of their individual information analysis needs has turned into a place where IS users can build integrated office systems with all the functionality (including communications) of the host-based production applications systems. - This garbage can strategy only makes sense if there are policies and procedures in place that guard against user/information center systems development that circumvents the established standard system development methodologies. - If users are starting to turn to information centers to build transaction-driven systems, thereby avoiding the bureaucracy associated with the IS systems development staff, then it is time to reassess the goals and objectives of the information center and lay down guidelines that define where end-user computing ends and standard systems development methodologies begin.
+Inadvertently, the IS managers are creating new empires within their own empires by handing over the responsibility for any function related to end-user computing to the manager of the information center.
+The information center has become a garbage can for these rapidly emerging end-user computing initiatives, as depicted in Exhibit IV-I.

+- What started as a place where IS users could gain access to computer-stored data to satisfy some of their individual information analysis needs, has turned into a place where IS users can build integrated office systems with all the functionality including communications as has the host-based production applications systems. - This garbage can strategy only makes sense if there are policies and procedures in place that guard against user/information center systems development that circumvents the established standard system development methodologies. - If the users are starting to turn to the information centers to build transaction-driven systems, thereby avoiding the bureaucracy associated with the IS systems development staff, then it is time to reassess the goals and objectives of the information center and lay down guidelines that define a service of the serv where end-user computing ends and text standard systems development methodologies beging.